 This device complies with part 15 of FCC rules.
-Operation is subject to the following two conditions: (1) This device may not cause harmful interference, and (2) this device must accept any interference received, including interference that causes undesired operation.
+Operation is subject to the following two conditions: (1) This device may not cause harmful interference.
+(2) this device must accept any interference received, including interference that may cause undesired operation.